Quick Answer

 Do instead:

-Use an open hand or gesture toward an area.
+Use an open hand or gesture toward the general area instead.

 Beckoning With One Finger (Palm Up)